devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/verification_plan.md

 **Why this matters**

-* This is how you validate solver envelope without the “unstable open-loop drift” confusing the result.
+* This validates solver envelopes without “unstable open-loop drift” confounding the result.

 ---